 What to Expect on a Wine Tour

-Firstly, if you visit a winery, then you will get to see the vineyards themselves along with the various types of wine being produced.
+Firstly, many of our wine tours visit a fully operational winery.
+Where you will see the vineyards themselves, along with various wine being produced.
 During which there will be a wine tasting session, with various selections that the tour offers.

 However, there is certainly more to the experience than simply turning up and drinking several glasses of wine.